Edgarkimbugwe/luga-talk/README.md

 [Back up](#table-of-content)

 ## Credits
-I would like to express my sincere gratitude to the following resources, which have been instrumental in the development of the Luga|Talk project:
+I would like to express my sincere gratitude to the following resources, which have been instrumental in the development of the LuGa|Talk project:

 - First i would liek to appreciate, code institute 'I think I therefore blog' walk through project which gave me a clear understanding of what i have to do for my project.